-Like with nearly every supplement I’ve examined, the claimed benefits of the omega-3 supplements far exceed what is shown by the actual clinical evidence.
-There is some evidence that omega-3 supplements may be slightly beneficial in a few conditions, but an adequate diet probably negates the needs of the supplement even there.
+Like with nearly every supplement I’ve examined, the claimed benefits of omega-3 supplements far exceed what the actual clinical evidence shows.
+There is some evidence that omega-3 supplements may be slightly beneficial in a few conditions, but an adequate diet probably negates the need for the supplement even there.

 And as for the use of omega-3 supplements in preventing cardiovascular disease, there are better choices – like statins, where powerful systematic reviews have shown that they actually do improve cardiovascular outcomes.